Flexible Spending Accounts: Independent Information about FSAs

 There are primarily three types of FSA:

-2. The Dependent Care Account FSA, where qualified child and other day care expenses can be put aside.
+2. The Dependent Care FSA, where qualified child and other day care expenses can be put aside.
 While almost always used for children, they can also be used for “adult day care” for elderly dependents.

 3. The Travel Expense FSA, where the costs of using public transportation and in some cases tolls and parking can be put aside tax-free